roelzkie15/python-microservices-patterns/README.md

 - [__Orchestration__](https://github.com/roelzkie15/python-microservices-patterns/tree/master/saga-orchestration-example) - Where microservices have an orchestrator to command what participating microservices should trigger the next local transaction and should receive a reply from that local transaction.

-> Visit the links above to see examples.

 ## WIP: More patterns to come...